MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues-hololens-app.md

 # Known Issues with the Dynamics 365 Guides HoloLens app

-## I can't sign in

-To sign in, you must use the [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365](../includes/pn-dyn-365.md)] sign-in credentials for your organization.
-It will resemble: johndoe@contoso.onmicrosoft.com.
-You can't use a [!include[cc-microsoft](../includes/cc-microsoft.md)] account (used for Outlook.com, [!include[cc-microsoft](../includes/cc-microsoft.md)] Store, and so on) or your corporate credentials to sign in.

-If you see any of the following errors, contact your IT admin, or see the self-service documentation at <https://aka.ms/guidesdocs>:

-- [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] isn't set up correctly, or you might not have permission to access it.
-Contact your admin, or see the [self-service documentation](https://aka.ms/guidesdocs).

-- Your client app version doesn't support your [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] solution version.
-Update your client app, contact your admin, or see the [self-service documentation](https://aka.ms/guidesdocs).

-- You don't have a license to use [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)].
-Contact your admin.

 ## Staying on the account picker for more than 25 seconds during HoloLens sign-in will make it unresponsive

 When you get to the screen where you can select between different saved accounts on [!include[pn-hololens](../includes/pn-hololens.md)], choose an option within 25 seconds.
 After 25 seconds, it becomes unresponsive, and you will need to restart the app.
 This issue has been fixed on RS5 but still exists on RS4 if you have that installed.